Coalescing random walks and voting on connected graphs: Introduction

-Here $d(v)$ is the degree of vertex $v$, and $d=2m/n$ is the average degree.
-The parameter $\nu$ measures the variability of the degree sequence, and ranges from $1$ for regular graphs to $\Theta(n)$ for a star graph.
+This can also be written as $\nu =\brac{n \;\sum_{v \in V}d^2(v)}/(2m)^2$.
+The parameter $\nu$ ranges from $1$ for regular graphs to $\Theta(n)$ for a star graph.
 We prove the following general theorem. \begin{theorem} Let $G$ be a connected graph with $n$ vertices, $m$ edges, and let $\nu =\brac{n \;\sum_{v \in V}d^2(v)}/(2m)^2$.
 Let $C(n)$ be the expected coalescence time for a system of $n$ particles making a lazy random walk on $G$, where originally one particle starts at each vertex.
 Then \beq{Ekval} C(n) = O\brac{\frac{1}{1-\l_2}\brac{\log^{4} n + \frac{n}{\nu}}}. \eeq By the equivalence between coalescence and voting, the expected time $\E(C_{\ul v})$ to complete voting on $G$ has the same upper bound as $C(n)$. \end{theorem}

 Although Theorem \ref{Coalesce-expan} is a general statement of our results, the bound \eqref{Ekval} can be improved in extremal cases.
 It is established in \eqref{altCn} of Section \ref{mainprf} that